Arnie97/clock-tuner/README.md

 ##### Can I use this tool to overclock my device?
-- Yes, of course. ***However, it is recommended to limit your clock between 30 MHz and 110 MHz.***
+- Yes, of course. ***However, it is recommended to limit your clock between 10 MHz and 110 MHz.***
-- Clocks out of this range may also work inside this aplet, but could make your system and aplets crash or get stuck.
+- Clocks out of this range may also work inside this aplet, but could make your system and aplets crash, reset or get stuck.
 - ***Clocks higher than 200 MHz are highly deprecated and only preserved for experimental usage.***
 - If you've already triggered a system crash, the next answer might be helpful.